-The Government-wide financial statements are the statement of net assets and the statement of activities.
+The Government-wide financial statements are the statement of net position and the statement of activities.
 These statements use accounting methods similar to those used by private-sector companies.
-Emphasis is placed on the net assets of governmental activities and business-type activities and the change in net assets.
+Emphasis is placed on the net position of governmental activities and business-type activities and the change in net position.
 Governmental activities are primarily supported by property tax assessments.
 Business-type activities are supported by charges to the users of those activities, such as water and sewer services.

-The statement of net assets presents information on all assets and liabilities of the District, with the difference between assets and liabilities reported as net assets.
-Net assets are reported in three categories: 1) invested in capital assets, net of related debt; 2) restricted and; 3) unrestricted.
-Assets, liabilities, and net assets are reported for all governmental activities separate from the assets, liabilities, and net assets of business-type activities.
+The statement of net position presents information on all assets and liabilities of the District, with the difference between assets and liabilities reported as net position.
+Net position is reported in three categories: 1) net investment in capital assets; 2) restricted and; 3) unrestricted.
+Assets, liabilities, and net position are reported for all governmental activities separate from the assets, liabilities, and net position of business-type activities.

-The statement of activities presents information on all revenues and expenses of the District and the change in net assets.
+The statement of activities presents information on all revenues and expenses of the District and the change in net position.
 Expenses are reported by major function and program.
 Revenues relating to those functions are reported, providing the net cost of all functions provided by the District.
 To assist in understanding the District's operations, expenses have been reported as governmental activities or business-type activities.
 Governmental activities financed by the District include physical environment and general government.
 Business-type activities financed by user charges include water and sewer services.